Using a torch safely in your house

 You don't need an engineering degree to improve your studio ventilation.
 Acetylene is a heavy gas, so it falls on your soldering station, making it the best place to catch and filter it.

-1. Work near an exhaust source - Position your work area near a window with a fan blowing outward.
-You need to get the gas out of your studio
+- Work near an exhaust source - Position your work area near a window with a fan blowing outward.
+You need to get the gas out of your studio (not the greatest because the gas blows back in as the air is exchanging inside for outside)

-2. Invest in proper filtration - Look for systems with both HEPA and activated carbon filters
+- Invest in proper filtration - Look for systems with both HEPA and activated carbon filters (especially important for acetylene users)

 Beyond Comfort: Why This Really Matters